akaJLM/a-safe-place-for-my-test/master/a-safe-place/config-wamp/README.md

 ```

-then save and close this file.
+- then save and close this file.

-Go to wamp > bin > apache > apache version > conf, open the file named httpd.conf
+- Go to wamp > bin > apache > apache version > conf, open the file named httpd.conf

-uncomment this line:
+- uncomment this line:

 ```
 LoadModule rewrite_module modules/mod_rewrite.so
 ```
-and this line:
+- and uncomment this line:

 ```
 Include conf/extra/httpd-vhosts.conf
 ```

-then save and close this file.
+- then save and close this file.